bedoyadaniel/forensics/docs/en/how-tos/01-how-to-obtain-informed-consent/01-how-to-obtain-informed-consent.md

 A key aspect of a consent agreement is the capacity of the person who signs and accepts the risk **to take an informed decision** on the course of the investigation, or even reject the assistance.
 In the forensic field, this means providing enough information so that the beneficiary of support understands what actions, risks, rights and responsibilities are part of the investigation process.
 Informed consent is not just about signing a form, but a process led by the analyst or the forensic lab to **communicate in a clear and transparent way** with the beneficiary of support, and ensure their will is respected.

 One of the reasons consent is necessary is related to the fact that **digital evidence might include personal information**, like contacts, files, pictures, applications, etc. This can carry risks, in case the information is exposed or not managed properly, and potentially could be subject to data protection regulation ([GDPR](https://es.wikipedia.org/wiki/Reglamento_General_de_Protecci%C3%B3n_de_Datos), for example).
 In addition to communicating transparently about what is collected, forensic labs should make their best effort to reduce the collection of personal data, and to protect sensitive information with [robust security policies.](https://protege.la/guias-contenido/diseno-politicas-protocolos-lineamientos/)

+!!! abstract "Consideración Legal"
+    Any data that is collected will be subject to data protection legislation of the **local jurisdiction of residence of whoever is requesting the forensic analysis.**

 Moreover, depending on the focus of the organization providing the support and the nature of the investigation, there might be different approaches to **presenting the results of the analysis**.
 Often, forensic research leads to reports, campaigns, litigation efforts and other interventions that seek greater accountability. **These actions and interventions can create risks,** both for the organization conducting the research and for the victims, including legal prosecution, harassment and retaliation from governments or private companies.
 Before naming or using someone’s evidence as part of an accountability action, it is important to ensure there is informed consent.